nasa/cumulus/tf-modules/report-granules/README.md

 # Report Executions

-This package includes a Lambda function to process granule ingest notifications received via SNS and store it to a database.
+This package includes a Lambda function to process granule ingest notifications received via SNS and store granule data to a database.

 ## Deployment